Cadmus

 Select Main Branch to get the most recent development build.
 This includes changes that have been merged but not yet released officially.

-The update downloads from GitHub, installs automatically, and prompts you to reboot to finish.
+The update downloads from GitHub, installs automatically, and reboots the device to finish.

 Testing a pull request